 Maybe the hospital was understaffed or did not view call lights as urgent issues.
-Maybe the call button rings to the nurses’ station rather than a communication device on the assigned nurse and staff.
-This issue highlights how antiquated systems hold back 21st Century health care.
-The call button is an analog tool in a digital age.
+Maybe the call button rings at the nurses’ station rather than a communication device on the assigned nurse and staff.
+This issue highlights how antiquated systems hold back 21st-century health care.
+The call button is an analog tool in the digital age.
 We have the technology so why are we not using it?

 Finally, we need to stop referring to “never events” as “errors” or “accidents.”
 We should call them what they are: “medical malpractice,” “medical negligence,” or “health care negligence.”
 They are violations of the public trust.